Tommy Bell (rugby union)

 He began his career with Sale Sharks in the Aviva Premiership, but moved to London Wasps for the 2012/2013 season, playing alongside his brother Chris Bell.

 On 6 June 2014, Bell made his move to the RFU Championship as he signed a contract with Jersey.
 However, after a month with Jersey, Bell was granted early release from his contract since a top flight club made an approach to him where he would officially move to Leicester Tigers.

 On 17 February 2016, Bell agreed to a long-term deal with London Irish from the 2016–17 season.

 He joined RFU Championship side Ealing Trailfinders for the 2019–20 season.

 In 2022 he played for Benetton in United Rugby Championship.
+A move to Japan followed to play for Tokyo Gas before Bell retired from the professional game in 2024 returning to the UK and joining London Welsh Amateur playing at level 5 of the RFU pyramid.

 After playing for England U18, from 2011 to 2012 Bell was named in the England U20 squad.